TirelessWake/royall/_posts/2015-12-24-design-services.markdown

 published: true
 ---

-## Have a need?
+Have a need?

-- Does your business need a new image?
+Does your business need a new image?

-- Want to publish a newsletter?
+Want to publish a newsletter?

-- Have an event to promote or something to sell?
+Have an event to promote or something to sell?

-- Need a video for an anniversary or reunion?
+Need a video for an anniversary or reunion?

-## Royall Design can help!
+## Royall Design can help:

 We may not be close in proximity, but we are as close as your computer and phone.

 Whether it’s a new logo, newsletter, or brochure you need, we can take your information, send you some ideas, and produce the final design.

 We’ll deliver the files to your preferred printer or send you a CD if you prefer so that you may print your project when you need it.

 If you have home movies that you would like to combine into a dynamic presentation for an upcoming event, we can do that, too.